alkeshka/MigrationPluginExtended/CustomChanges.md

         [ Lines 153 - 161 ]
     - Added a new function for getting the default tax details using the tax repository [ Lines 217 - 232 ]
+    - Added a new for getting the default manufacture details using product_manufacture repository [ Lines 565 - 585 ]
+    - Added the manufacture id fallback
+        [ Lines 404 - 414 ]

 ## NumberRangeConverter.php